By: Shelby McCullough| Published: June 20, 2022

 You may need to remove the weaker stem from more mature trees.
 In other cases, it will need to have supports drilled into it to ensure it will not collapse and cause property damage or create safety hazards.

 Generally, you should leave tree pruning and other tree management tasks to an expert.
-To learn about the purpose of pruning trees and other plant management tips for Orlando, FL, and surrounding areas, call McCullough Tree Service at (407) 734-5854 today!
+To learn about the purpose of pruning trees and other plant management tips for Orlando, FL, and surrounding areas.
+Our team of certified arborists is dedicated to maintaining the health and beauty of your trees, ensuring your landscape remains safe and attractive.
+Trust us to bring top-notch tree care solutions to your doorstep.
+Call McCullough Tree Service at (407) 734-5854 today!